TheKola/dataframe-viewer/README.md

 ## Overview

-This module allows you to visualize pandas DataFrames in a more readable format by rendering them as HTML tables in your default web browser.
+This module lets you visualize pandas DataFrames in a more readable format by rendering them as HTML tables in your default web browser.
 It includes basic styling to ensure that column widths are auto-adjusted, making it easier to view large DataFrames without saving them to disk.

 ## Features

 - **Auto-Adjusted Column Widths**: Improves readability by adjusting column widths dynamically.
 - **HTML Rendering**: Displays DataFrames in a formatted HTML table.
-- **No Disk Writes**: Uses temporary files that are automatically deleted after use.
+- **No Disk Writes**: Uses temporary files automatically deleted after use.

 ## Installation